sourcegraph/about/handbook/direction/code-graph/code-insights/index.md

 #### FY22Q3

-- OKR 1: We have qualitative/anecdotal evidence that at least 3 customers have a manager/director/VP who is using code insights
+- KR 1: We have qualitative/anecdotal evidence that at least 3 customers have a manager/director/VP who is using code insights
-- OKR 2: 50% of customers on 3.31+ make 10 code insights per customer, and have at least 5 weekly unique viewers of insights ([Looker dashboard](https://sourcegraph.looker.com/dashboards-next/209?Latest+Version=))
+- KR 2: 50% of customers on 3.31+ make 10 code insights per customer, and have at least 5 weekly unique viewers of insights ([Looker dashboard](https://sourcegraph.looker.com/dashboards-next/209?Latest+Version=))

 *See also [completed goals](../../../engineering/code-graph/code-insights/goals_completed.md)*